urianchang/TypeScript/go-project/README.md

 4. Commit and push your changes to the upstream repository.
 5. Create a GitHub Pull Request (PR) and seek approval.
-6. When the PR has been approved, create and push a git tab with the format: `cli-<version>`
+6. When the PR has been approved, create and push a git tag with the format: `cli-<version>`

 ```bash
 > git tag -a cli-0.0.1 -m "CLI release v0.0.1"